 But with so many different types of wine available, how do you know which to cook with?
 A basic rule of thumb, don’t buy cooking wine.
 You want quality wine, that doesn’t have to mean expensive, but it does mean drinkable.
 Here are a few other guidelines to help you add depth to your dishes.

-How to cook with wine ?
+How to cook with wine?

 To cook with wine, there are certain ingredients that you would like to have.
-A wine plays 3 main roles.
+Wine plays 3 main roles.
 As a marination substance.
 As a cooking liquid and also as a way to flavor an already finished dish.
 The main role of a wine is to improve the already existing flavor and aroma of the food.
 Wine doesn’t overpower with what’s already the main food, it rather enhances the whole experience.

 If you use more wine than required then you can mess up the whole dish.
 You should take care of the amount of wine you use.
 Just use a small quantity to improve the flavor of your dish.
 One of the major reasons why you should be aware of this fact is that wine is volatile.
 Whatever you use, almost everything evaporates.
-The only things left is the flavor.
+The only thing left is the flavor.

 As a precaution, never add wine to your dish just before serving.
 Ideally you want the wine to simmer across the food and all the sauce that has been used in the dish.
 Just in case you add wine at a later stage then it will spoil the whole taste of your food.